ronnynijimbere/working_with_git/readMe.md

 - git init : initializes an empty git repository (repo)
 - git add : tracks files (eg git add index.html), git will stage and track this file
 - git add . : this command will stage & track all files
+- git commit -m '' : records a snapshot of all the files in your directory or all the added files.
+The -m allows us to add a message of what we have committed.
+When working with other teams, its important to write messages that make sense to other developers so that they know what the commit added does.
+- git remote add origin https://github.com/............. : this commands adds files to your github account
+- git push -u origin master : commits to github account.